 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), employment of all cardiovascular technologists and technicians and vascular technologists, including ECG technicians, is expected to grow by about 29% from 2010 to 2020, a rate faster than the average for all occupations.
-The BLS published the median annual salary earned by all such technicians and technologists as $52,070 in May 2012.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of cardiovascular technologists and technicians, including ECG technicians, is expected to grow by about 22% from 2014 to 2024.
+These professionals earned a median annual salary of $54,880 in May 2015.

 The American Society of Echocardiography says that the industry is just starting to be regulated with New Mexico and Oregon requiring echocardiographers to obtain licensure.
 Other states will probably follow.
 Some states have echocardiography registry requirements for professionals who conduct stress echoes.